 Just two years later, in January 2016, Facebook announced that it would no longer be accepting new customers for LiveRail’s ad server, and would be transitioning current customers to other platforms.
 It announced a few months later that it would be shutting LiveRail down, Mobile Marketing reported.

-When it acquired Instagram, Facebook paid $1 billion in 2012, making it by far the largest purchase the company had made.
+When it acquired Instagram in 2012, Facebook paid $1 billion, making it the largest purchase the company had made by far at the time.
 The acquisition would help Facebook expand its role in the mobile photo-sharing arena.

 “This is an important milestone for Facebook because it’s the first time we’ve ever acquired a product and company with so many users,” Zuckerberg said in a statement at the time about Instagram becoming one of Facebook’s companies.
 “We don’t plan on doing many more of these if any at all.
 But providing the best photo-sharing experience is one reason why so many people love Facebook, and we knew it would be worth bringing these two companies together.”

 The deal has paid off and then some.
 Instagram turned 10 in 2020, and a decade in, it’s is the No. 6 most-visited website in the world.
 That statistic is even more impressive when you consider that the vast majority of Instagram’s traffic takes place not on its website, but through its mobile app.
 By the end of 2020, only three mobile apps had more users.
 All in all, 1 billion people use Instagram every month.

 Facebook expanded into the virtual reality world with its acquisition of Oculus in 2014.
 Zuckerberg explained in a blog post that by acquiring Oculus VR, which created the Rift virtual reality headset, Facebook would be able to better improve user experiences.